jpjpjp/webex-custom-web-client/README.md

-# chatter-webex
+# webex-custom-web-client

-This project provides an example of how a developer who is building a messaging application using the Webex JS SDK could implement missing features such as Message and Membership eventing and "read receipts".
+This project provides an example of how a developer who is building a messaging application using the Webex JS SDK could implement a custom client.
+It focuses primarily on demonstrating Message and Membership eventing and "read receipts".
 * Message and Membership events means that the SDK based app is "notified" when a new event occurs, and does not, for example, need to "poll" to see if new messages are available
 * Read Receipts means that the app can provide functionality to indicate if other users have read your message, or show which of your messages are unread

-**Use of this code is at your own risk!**  This sample leverages internal interfaces that Cisco does not officially support for end user developers.
-What this means is that the interfaces demonstrated in this sample may change without notice from Cisco and Cisco has no responsibility to revert back to support your code.  **NO WARRANTY IS IMPLIED!**
+**Use of this code is at your own risk!**  This sample is simply a demonstration of how a developer could implement a "custom messaging client" using the webex SDK.  **NO WARRANTY IS IMPLIED!**

 ## Background

-In order to demonstrate how it is possible to build a messaging client that uses socket based message events and read receipts it was necessary to build a small messaging front end.
-This sample is based on a [JS, Node and sockets based chat example](https://quantizd.com/build-chat-app-with-express-react-socket-io/) found on the internet.
-The original intention was to demonstrate how read receipts and message events could be implemented **WITHOUT** using private interfaces by using a socket connection to a backend server that provides these functions.
+This sample was originally started by a developer with very little front end development experience and is based on a [JS, Node and sockets based chat example](https://quantizd.com/build-chat-app-with-express-react-socket-io/) found on the internet.
+The original intention was to demonstrate how read receipts and message events could be implemented using features that have recently been exposed in the [webex javascript SDK](https://www.npmjs.com/package/webex).

-After conversations with one company's development team, this approach was altered to initially use private interfaces (not expressly supported by Cisco).
-A future version of this project may include both so that developers can compare and contrast.

 As a result of this starting point, this sample is not a frontend-only application.
-It does require starting a server which, at this point, simply serves the initial page.
+It does require starting a server which simply serves the initial page.
 All chat functionality is implemented in client side javascript leveraging the Webex JS SDK.

 The functionality in this sample is focused exclusively on demonstrating event based messaging and read receipts.
 To that end we have omitted chat functionality features such as login, guest user creation, webex space creation, membership management, etc.   In addition, this sample does not attempt to manage more than one space.
 What it does implement is a "sign in" page where the user can choose from a pre-configured set of Webex users.
 Once seletected the GUI will show some details about a pre-configured space assigned to that user.
 The GUI will show all the members off the space, a kludgy "read status" for each user, and a chat window where the user can read and post messages.

 With regards to understanding when a user has "read" the messages that are being displayed, there is some art to determining the right way to do this.
 Applications may use mouse clicks, timers, window focus and a variety of methods to determine read status.
 There is no cannonical "right way" to do this.
 For simplicity's sake, this sample includes a "Stop Looking" and a "Start Looking" button.
 When the user clicks "Stop Looking" messages will not be displayed.
 When the user clicks "Start Looking", messages are displayed with a New Message indicator showing which messages arrived in the meantime.
-A read receipt is sent to Webex whenever the user clicks "Start Looking" or sends a message.
+A read receipt is sent to Webex whenever the user is looking and receives a message, or when the user clicks on "Start Looking" and then sends a message.

 ## Getting Started